iamrainyday/huiqihu.github.io/index.md

 Short bio: I got my bachelor's degree at Xidian University and I recieved my Phd's degree at Tsinghua University supervised by Prof. Guoliang Li (<http://dbgroup.cs.tsinghua.edu.cn/ligl/>).
 My main research interests are database and distributed systems and algorithms.

-#### Description of the Lab
+#### Description of Lab Dase-314

 I run a smal lab studying database and distributed systems.
-My research area includes: storage, in-memory and parallel computing,  query processing and optimization, transaction processing.
+Our research area includes: storage, in-memory and parallel computing,  query processing and optimization, transaction processing.
+In the lab, we prefer study open-sourced systems or open-sourced project.

 Specifically, my recent interests include distributed storage system and indexes with RDMA and NVM, parallel logging with varients of Paxos/Raft protocols, indexing and increamental view maintenance for kv/database/streaming system.

+Here is a list of students from our Lab:

+* PHD candidates
+  *

 ```markdown
 Syntax highlighted code block